Menu

 Can I get prescription hair loss medication online in the UK?

 Yes.
-Hair Repair Clinic offers free online consultations with GPhC-registered partner pharmacies.
-Prescription medications including finasteride, dutasteride and oral minoxidil are dispensed and delivered free across the UK.
+Hair Repair Clinic offers a free online medical questionnaire reviewed by a UK prescriber.
+Prescription medications including finasteride, dutasteride and oral minoxidil are dispensed by GPhC-registered partner pharmacies and delivered free across the UK.

 What is the difference between finasteride and dutasteride?